Aminophenazone

 Aminophenazone (or aminopyrine, amidopyrine, Pyramidon) is a non-narcotic analgesic substance.
 It is a pyrazolone and a derivative of phenazone, which also has anti-inflammatory and antipyretic properties.
 While inexpensive and effective, especially in the treatment of rheumatism, the drug carries a serious risk of severe and sometimes fatal side-effects, including agranulocytosis.
 While its production and use have been banned in many countries, including France, Thailand, India, Japan and USA, it is still sometimes used in the developing world.

 A breath test with ^{13}C-labeled aminopyrine has been used as a non-invasive measure of cytochrome P-450 metabolic activity in liver-function tests.
 It is also used in measuring the total body water in the human body system.

 History

-Aminophenazone was first synthesized by Friedrich Stolz and Ludwig Knorr in the late nineteenth century, and sold as an anti-fever medicine known as Pyramidon by Hoechst AG from 1897 until its eventual replacement n the late 1970s by the safer propyphenazone molecule.
+Aminophenazone was first synthesized by Friedrich Stolz and Ludwig Knorr in the late nineteenth century, and sold as an anti-fever medicine known as Pyramidon by Hoechst AG from 1897 until its eventual replacement in the late 1970s by the safer propyphenazone molecule.